- Church Online

 The congregations of St Jude’s are actively involved with link missionary partners ministering locally, in our State, our region and further afield.
 With a focus on the indigenous, cross-cultural, rural and developing world, we build relationships through financial support, prayer, visitation and communication.
 Our particular aim is to provide theological training for local leaders and strengthen student ministry in bringing people to Christ.

-Jack and Lill Harradine began serving with Bush Church Aid at the Living Desert Indigenous Church in 2017.
+Lill and Jack Harradine began serving with Bush Church Aid at the Living Desert Indigenous Church in Broken Hill, Western NSW.
 They became Christians 35 years ago having served with Church Army and as travelling evangelists.
 Before moving to Broken Hill, they served in Murrin Bridge Central West NSW.
 Their calling and passion is ministering amongst, but not exclusively to, Indigenous people.

 South Asia is one of the world’s poorest regions, with regular floods and cyclones.
 Many millions are either Muslim or Hindu.
 Christians are a minority, living under constant threat of persecution.